cora0110/distributed-system-proj/docs/Testing.md

 - endedit: to stop the current editing session

 - showsec DOC SEC:(OUT) to download the content of the SEC section of DOC document (using OUT output filename)

 - showdoc DOC:(OUT) to download the content concatenation of all the document's sections (using OUT output filename)

 - logout: to logout

-  - already login -> Successfully logged out.
+  - already logged in -> Successfully logged out.
   - not login -> You're not logged in
+  - haven't end edit -> You should 'endedit' before logging out

 - list: to list all the documents you are able to see and edit